Parallels/vagrant-parallels/website/docs/source/docs/boxes/packer.html.md

 ```

 ## Packer Templates
 Packer is shipped with `parallels-iso` builder, which can be used to create
 base Vagrant boxes for the Parallels provider.

 There are two popular projects containing Packer templates for `parallels-iso` builder:

 - [Bento](https://github.com/chef/bento)
 - [Boxcutter](https://github.com/boxcutter/)

-At Parallels we build our [official boxes](https://app.vagrantup.com/boxes/search?provider=parallels)
-using templates based on Bento project.

 ## Building a Box